NaeemAbu-Eideh/NaeemAbu-Eideh/README.md

 ## I'm a graduate frm An-Najah National University - Computer Science in IT Collage.

-- I'm completed my university internship in ASAL Technology
+- 🔭 I have completed my Frontend internship at ASAL Technologys
-- My internship was about Frontend developer.
+- 🌱 My internship was about Frontend developer.
-- My email is naeemabueideh99@gmail.com
+- 📫 How to reach me:  naeemabueideh99@gmail.com

 ## Connect with me: